the-sink/TeardownLuaTester/README.md

 end
 print("Goodbye")
 ```
-When the code finishes, you will see a text box in the center pop up with this:
+When it finishes, you will see a text box in the center pop up with this:

 ![image](https://i.imgur.com/6dUM7wf.png)